 Should I use a clarifying shampoo?

 You might've heard about clarifying shampoos, but maybe you don’t know if you’re using them correctly.
 A clarifying shampoo contains stronger cleansing ingredients than a regular shampoo to give your scalp that extra cleanse to remove buildup.
 Clarifying shampoo is great for those times your hair is feeling lifeless, dull, or limp.
 It shouldn’t be used as frequently as your normal shampoo but can be used about every few weeks to restore your hair's elasticity and shine.
-Try out PATTERN’s Clarifying Shampoo to help give your hair and scalp the refresh it needs, without stripping your hair’s natural oils.
+Try out PATTERN’s Curl Cleansing Shampoo to help give your hair and scalp the refresh it needs, without stripping your hair’s natural oils.

 Is it possible to wash my hair too often?

 Yes.
 One of the quickest ways to dry out your hair is to wash it too often or use the wrong type of shampoo.
 Shampoo products contain chemicals called surfactants that help to remove product, dirt, oil, and sweat on your scalp.
 Those chemicals can also strip away natural oils that your hair needs to remain hydrated and prevent breakage.
 If you have been washing your hair more than once a week and you’re experiencing dry hair, try cutting back.
 Another alternative might involve the No Poo method, where you cut out traditional shampoos completely to reset your hair and scalp.